thiagobien/ACL/workshop/10_Runbook_Automation_and_Self_Healing/README.md

 In this module we want to run a promotional campaign in our production environment.
 The purpose of the campaign is to add a promotional gift (e.g., Halloween/Christmas/Easter themed socks) to a given percentage of user interactions whenever they add an item to their shopping cart.
 We want to be able to control the amount of users during runtime in our production environment without the need to rollout a new version of the service.

-In case we experience problems
+In case we experience problems with our campaign, we want to mechanisms in place, that automatically stop the campaign.

 ![gift socks](./assets/gift-socks.png)